AlmuHS/GNUMach_SMP/README.md

 A newer implementation gets the Kernel ID from the `apic2kernel[]` array, using the apic_id as index.

-This function will be used later to get the cpu to work.
+This function will be used later to get the cpu working.

 ### CPU enabling using StartUp IPI